w0lfboy/Cloud-Security/README.md

 |    Load Balancer    |          Yes        |                71.115.3.39 on HTTP port 80                |

 # ELK Configuration
-Ansible was used to automate configuration of the ELK machine.
+Ansible was used to automate the configuration of the ELK machine.
 By creating playbooks to suit our needs, we were able to quickly construct vm's that we would quickly install by running a given playbook.
 Not only was this helpful for creating the ELK machine and the DVWA vm's, but we could create many more with our playbooks very quickly, or take them down quickly if for some reason one of the vm's is compromised.
 Our ansible container also allowed us to monitor the status of all of our vm's at the same time.

 *as a prerequisite, the virtual machine must first be created with the appropriate memory parameters (minimum of 4gb) and added to the ansible hosts file in a new group named "elk"  Once this is complete, we may install the playbook below.*

 [Install-Elk Playbook](https://github.com/w0lfboy/Cloud-Security/blob/main/Ansible/Install-Elk.yml) Walkthrough
-  - When creating a playbook, we first need to name it, create it `nano Install-Elk.yml`, and create a header.
+  - When creating a playbook, we first need to name it, create it `$ nano Install-Elk.yml`, and create a header.
 In this instance, we named it `Install-Elk.yml`
     ```
        ---
          - name: Configure Elk VM with Docker